 Thanks to low code solutions like POSSE’s Staff UI (for internal intranets) and POSSE WebUI (for external citizen portals), government agencies embracing the utility of cloud-based software solutions are well equipped to maintain optimal citizen engagement via self-service web-based portals, when drastic circumstances such as the COVID-19 virus force the reduction or outright elimination of face-to-face service delivery channels.

-To better understand how cloud-based government software solutions are fortifying the current and immediate reliance on broad scope telework while simultaneously maintaining critical infrastructure for citizen services such as licensing, permitting and inspections, let’s examine a few of the key attributes that are enabling data-driven automation to support the current global demand for accessible teleworking tools.
+To better understand how cloud-based government software solutions are fortifying the current and immediate reliance on broad scope telework while simultaneously maintaining critical infrastructure for citizen services such as permitting and inspections, let’s examine a few of the key attributes that are enabling data-driven automation to support the current global demand for accessible teleworking tools.

 One of the core advantages of a dedicated cloud or hybrid hosting environment is the ability for this infrastructure to be managed remotely, leveraging automation capabilities to monitor, optimize and self-heal the system on an ‘as needed’ basis.
 In contrast with government agencies reliant on relatively small internal IT staffs to manage on-premises environments, global scale cloud environments are able to leverage the machine learning capabilities of such systems to facilitate proactive system management and optimization.